jeqcho/bluesky_persona_pii/src/README.md

 python rebuild_chains.py
 ```

 Next we will rebuild the clusters, and remove the `user_id`.
-We first need to generate a secret key to be used for hashing (see `pii/hashing` for more details).
+We first need to generate a secret key to be used for hashing.

 ```bash
 echo HASH_SECRET=$(openssl rand -base64 32) > .env